 I have been blogging and tweeting a lot about diversity in economics, but I have not explained why I am so interested in this topic.
 And no, it’s not because I am woman in economics and feel shortchanged.
 I have a great job and two wonderful kids.
 Sure I’ve heard some crap along the way, but who hasn’t?
-What motivates me is a concern about the quality of advice we give as economists and how that affects individuals and communities.
+What motivates me is a concern about the advice we give as economists and how that affects individuals and communities.

 PPS This post … as with all of my macromom posts … reflects my own personal views and should not be ascribed to anyone else in the Federal System or to my role as a staff economist there.